cegme/classrepo/README.md

 # My class repo
-This si my repo for TA class
+This is my repo for TA class

+We were able to push a new commit.